BOTANICAL REFERENCE

 (Hibiscus sabdariffa)

-Can help lower blood pressure and lower LDL (bad) cholesterol levels.
+Rich in antioxidants like vitamin C, beta-carotene, and anthocyanins.
+It can help lower blood pressure and lower LDL (bad) cholesterol levels.
+Help reduce nervousness.
+Natural antibacterial properties

 Do not use if you have a peanut allergy – Hibiscus is often intercropped with peanuts.